The Magic Bullet Fund

 Depending on how aggressive the cancer is, at some point in time the pet's quality of life slides downhill.
 It may be days or weeks or months after palliative care begins.
 Then we make a very difficult decision to provide euthanasia and allow the pet to have a good death, just as we worked to provide him or her with a good life.

-For a wonderful aid in evaluating your pet's quality of life, see the HHHHMM Quality of Life Scale provided by Dr. Alice Villalobos HERE.
+For a wonderful aid in evaluating your pet's quality of life, see the HHHHMM Quality of Life Scale by Dr. Alice Villalobos HERE.

 REMEMBER...